Department of Biological, Environmental and Rural Sciences

 Edward Llwyd Building

 Dr Yadav has broad background in genetics, physiology, genomics and plant breeding and applies such knowledge in improved crops production at global scale.
-His research, in the last more than two decades, has focussed on capturing and translating naturally occurring genetic variations present in crops germplasm for ‘public good’ outcomes.
+His research, in the last three decades, has focussed on capturing and translating naturally occurring genetic variations present in crops germplasm for ‘public good’ outcomes.
 He has particular interests in developing and integrating modern genetics and genomics tools to traditional plant breeding leading to enhanced food, nutrition, health, and environmental outcomes at global scales.
 To achieve such scientific goals, he collaborates extensively with academic, industries (Unilever, Hindustan Unilever, Germinal Holdings), and ‘not for profit’ inter-governmental organizations (such as CGIAR, FAO, IAEA) across the world and passionate about pursuing ‘international development’ goals via sustainable agricultural developments.
-Dr Yadav currently is a member of BBSRC’s follow-on-fund (FOF) committee; panel member of BBSRC’s Industrial Strategy Challenge Fund (ISCF), Academic editor of PlosOne; and sits in the panel of experts for Newton Fund, GCRF and InnovateUK.
+Dr Yadav currently is a member of BBSRC’s follow-on-fund (FOF) committee; panel member of BBSRC’s Industrial Strategy Challenge Fund (ISCF), Academic editor of PlosOne; and sits on the panel of experts for Newton Fund, GCRF and InnovateUK.

 Dr Rattan Yadav is a Research Leader/Academic with expertise in Plant Genetics, Genomics and Breeding at the Institute of Biological, Environmental & Rural Sciences (IBERS) of the Aberystwyth University.
 He received his PhD degree from the University of Sussex and subsequently undertook post-doctoral research at the International Rice Research Institute (IRRI) in the Philippines before coming to Aberystwyth in 1996.
 Currently he also holds an adjunct professorship at CCSHAU, Hisar, India.